ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * a scope claim (see for example 'scope' registered in Section 8.13 of {{I-D.ietf-ace-oauth-authz}} for CWT).

-   The scope specified in this claim is the same as in the 'scope' parameter in the Authorization Response, if the parameter is present in the message, or as in the 'scope' parameter of the Authorization Request otherwise.
+   This claim specifies the same access control information as in the 'scope' parameter of the Authorization Response, if the parameter is present in the message, or as in the 'scope' parameter of the Authorization Request otherwise.

    By default, this claim has the same encoding as the 'scope' parameter in the Authorization Request, defined in {{ssec-authorization-request}}.